Waukegan Construction Accident Lawyer

 Current and Proposed Large Construction Projects and Waukegan, Illinois

 The plans include a 200,000 square-foot tower that will house a dozen courtrooms connected to an overhead walkway.
-However, the entire project will not be completed during the initial construction phase where the two top floors will remain unfurnished.
+However, the entire project will not be completed during the initial construction phase, where the two top floors will remain unfurnished.

-Buffalo Creek/Long Grove Reservoir Expansion – Numerous government agencies including the village of Buffalo Grove, Metropolitan Water Reclamation District of Greater Chicago, and the Lake Co Forest District have collaborated to make significant improvements to the reservoir.
+Buffalo Creek/Long Grove Reservoir Expansion: Numerous government agencies, including the village of Buffalo Grove, Metropolitan Water Reclamation District of Greater Chicago, and the Lake Co Forest District, have collaborated to make significant improvements to the reservoir.

-Lakeshore Campus Renovations – Functional and aesthetic changes to the Expansion Project at College of Lake County –Lakeshore Campus will begin soon.
-The renovation projects will add much-needed classrooms and additional services including child care and more room for the educational facility's administration.
+Lakeshore Campus Renovations: Functional and aesthetic changes to the Expansion Project at College of Lake County –Lakeshore Campus will begin soon.
+The renovation projects will add much-needed classrooms and additional services, including child care and more room for the educational facility's administration.

 Waukegan, Illinois City Building Department